Error handling and retries

 interface, since

-there should not be updates to resource that have been marked for deletion.
+there should not be updates to resources that have been marked for deletion.

 Retry can be skipped in cases of unrecoverable errors: